mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 ## Checklist
 <!--
-Please go trough this checklist and confirm every item.
+Please go through this checklist and confirm every item.
 If your plugin doesn't fulfil every item, leave a comment explaining why.
 -->

 **Product Requirements**